fluiddyn/transonic/README.rst

   * JIT is simpler to use (no need for type annotations) and optimizations can be more hardware specific.

-  Note that with Transonic, AOT compilers can be used as JIT compilers (with a cache mechanism).
+  Note that with Transonic, AOT compilers (Pythran and Cython) can be used as JIT compilers (with a cache mechanism).

-  In contrast, some JIT compilers cannot be used as AOT compilers.
-For these tools, the AOT decorators will be used in a JIT mode.

 To summarize, a **strategy to quickly develop a very efficient scientific application/library** with Python could be: